CHICAGO

 In monthly sessions held within the Loop, Leonine Fellows are led by Catholic thought leaders from around the Chicago metropolitan area.
 During these sessions Leonine Fellows will grapple with some of the most important questions at the intersection of Catholicism and public life.

-Become part of a larger community of leaders committed to integrating the teachings of the Church within their professional and civic lives.
-Sign up to receive a notification when 2024 applications open in the Spring.
+Become part of an active network of leaders committed to integrating the teachings of the Church within their professional and civic lives.
+Applications will reopen in Spring 2025 for the 2025-2026 First-Year Fellowships.

 FIRST-YEAR LEONINE FELLOWS